Martyrs

 The year is 1927 and the country is Mexico.
-The government is communist and anti-Catholic.
-Churches were destroyed, priests were hunted down and shot and homes were searched for religious pictures and crucifixes.
-Prison was the penalty for possessing them.
-From 1926 to 1929 thousands of men, women and children went to prison and were murdered.
+The anti-Catholic government is destroying churches, priests are hunted down and shot and homes are searched for religious pictures and crucifixes.
+Prison is the penalty for possessing them.

 Father Pro, dressed in various disguises, celebrated secret Masses in private homes, garages and forests.
 A guard would be posted at the entrance and a password would be whispered.